cheeeya/cryptodata/README.md

 ### Architecture and Technologies
 This project will be implemented with the following technologies:
 - vanilla javascript for overall structure
-- highcharts.js for live visualization of data
+- `highcharts.js` for live visualization of data
+- a node backend for processing API requests
-- cryptocompare API for market data
+- `cryptocompare API` for market data
-- blockchain.info API for live transaction data
+- `blockchain.info API` for live transaction data

 ### Implementation Timeline
 #### Over the weekend